SEO FAQs For Bloggers – Ace The Optimization Process – II

 What is Voice Search?

-Voice search is the typing alternative of online search, where you directly send a voice query to the search engine.
+Voice search is the voice alternative of type-written online search, where you directly send a voice query to the search engine.

 What is Voice SEO?